CCExtractor/website/content/public/gsoc/realtimesubtitles.md

 system \~\~ [This](http://realtimedemo.ccextractor.org:8080/)
 is our proof of concept demo for real time subtitles.

-It\'s fed in real time by a number of HDHomeRun tuners that are connected to CCExtractor, which in turn decodes the subtitles and uploads them to this system, which uses NodeJS among other things.
+It's fed in real time by a number of HDHomeRun tuners that are connected to CCExtractor, which in turn decodes the subtitles and uploads them to this system, which uses NodeJS among other things.

 Right now, only monitoring web page is implemented (the one you see in demo), which is not intended to be used by end-users.
-During this summer you\'ll have to design and implement a complete system, which should
+During this summer you'll have to design and implement a complete system, which should
 include:

 ` - Web pages, for displaying channels and real-time captions.
 UI sketches in the repository will give you ideas of which features are required.
 Additional features, listed below are also desired:`\